Alfred Gurdon Gulley: Gulley Hall

 First occupied in 1909, the Horticulture Hall on UConn's Storrs campus was renamed Alfred Gurdon Gulley Hall in Gulley's honor in February 1921.
 Originally used for storage and classroom and office space, Gulley eventually became an administrative office building.
-Since the presidency of Homer D. Babbidge, Jr. in the 1960s, Gulley Hall has housed the offices of the university president and provost.
+Since the presidency of Homer D. Babbidge Jr. in the 1960s, Gulley Hall has housed the offices of the university president and provost.

 Death

-Gulley passed away suddenly at his son's fruit farm in South Windsor, Connecticut, which he and his wife were visiting.
+Gulley died suddenly at his son's fruit farm in South Windsor, Connecticut, which he and his wife were visiting.
 He died on August 16, 1917, at the age of 69.
 He was survived by his wife and son, Roy C. Gulley.
 Following a funeral in Storrs, his body was returned to Michigan for interment.